MrEdWoods/ARCframework-OpenAcademicEdition/docs/ARC-Framework-Protocol_Human-AI-Contextualization 052125-5.md

 **Tier-2: Contextual Intelligence Tier  From Verification to Judgment**

 If Tier-1 establishes credibility, Tier-2 restores responsibility.
-While Tier-1 validates AI outputs through structured rigor, Tier-2 shifts the focus to critical human engagementguiding users to interrogate assumptions, reframe insights, and commit to context-aligned action.
+While Tier-1 validates AI outputs through structured rigor, Tier-2 shifts the focus to critical human engagement guiding users to interrogate assumptions, reframe insights, and commit to context-aligned action.
 This is where human discernment reclaims center stage, transforming passive interaction into intentional contextualization and epistemic accountability.

          **Analyze/Audit  Surface Blind Spots and Validate Provenance**
 The Analyze/Audit step serves a dual function.
-Analyze prompts users to examine what is missing, misaligned, or unconsciously accepted in AI-generated contentechoing Kahneman and Tverskys (1984) framing effect theory.
+Analyze prompts users to examine what is missing, misaligned, or unconsciously accepted in AI-generated content echoing Kahneman and Tverskys (1984) framing effect theory.
 Audit adds forensic rigor: tracing the outputs logic, source provenance, and contextual alignment.
 This step ensures that decisions are not merely intuitive, but epistemically grounded and verifiably sound.

          **↺** **Reframe  Shift Perspective and Expand Possibility**
-Reframing challenges users to re-interpret AI-generated insights through alternative lensesbehavioral, ethical, strategic, or theoretical.
+Reframing challenges users to re-interpret AI-generated insights through alternative lenses, behavioral, ethical, strategic, or theoretical.
 This reflects Schns (1983) reflective practitioner model and Weicks (1995) dynamic sensemaking framework.
 ARC asks: _How would this recommendation shift if viewed through a different stakeholder, discipline, or equity lens?_

          **Commit  Make Context-Aligned, Owned Decisions**
 Commitment marks the point where analysis yields action.
 Informed by Dervins (1998) theory of sense-making, ARC positions commitment as the moment where knowledge gaps are bridged through deliberate, situated choices.
 It compels the user to ask: _Given the trade-offs, risks, and contextual obligations, what decision am I prepared to own and implement?_

-Tier-2 does not replace AI with human judgmentit embeds human agency as the final architect of meaning, responsibility, and execution.
+Tier-2 does not replace AI with human judgment it embeds human agency as the final architect of meaning, responsibility, and execution.

 **ARC Protocol Risk Registry: Documenting Epistemic Failures and Mitigation Paths**

 The ARC Protocol includes a structured Risk Registry that documents real-world anomalies, breakdowns, and epistemic failures observed during AI system interaction.
-Each entry is classified by ARC Tier, Pillar, Failure Type, and Mitigation Strategyproviding a feedback mechanism for refining both prompt engineering and model trust boundaries.
+Each entry is classified by ARC Tier, Pillar, Failure Type, and Mitigation Strategy, providing a feedback mechanism for refining both prompt engineering and model trust boundaries.
 This registry transforms ARC from a validation framework into a dynamic epistemic system, capable of learning from failure in alignment with risk-informed governance protocols such as NIST AI RMF and ISO 31000.

 **Registry Function & Purpose**